Closing: 5.00 pm on Thursday 21 December 2023.

-Microbes and Bacteria are present in almost every part of the human body.
-In fact, micro-organisms outnumber human cells by 10 to 1 and can make up to 3% of the body’s mass¹.
+Bacteria and microbes are present in almost every part of the human body.
+In fact, microorganisms outnumber human cells 10 to 1 and can make up to 3% of the body’s mass¹.

-For example, many individuals carry Methicillin Resistant Staphylococcus Aureus (MRSA) on their skin and in their nose without any harm to themselves, however, when MRSA is exposed to other individuals, it can cause significant illness.
+For example, many individuals carry methicillin-resistant Staphylococcus aureus (MRSA) on their skin and in their nose without any harm to themselves, however, when MRSA is exposed to other individuals, it can cause significant illness.
 It is currently unclear why some harmful bacteria can lie dormant in some individuals and not others.

 If you have concerns, speak up.
 Ask the therapist if they can kindly wash their hands.
-Ask if the therapy bed can be wiped down in front of you (if there isn’t a single use protector) and ask for hygiene products that are proven to reduce the transmission of bacteria.
-Paper products for example, or those that don’t fully cover the face hole, just don’t cut it.
+Ask if the therapy bed can be wiped down in front of you (if it isn’t covered by a single-use protector) and ask for hygiene products that are proven to reduce the transmission of bacteria.
+Paper products for example, or those that don’t fully cover the face hole of a therapy bed, just don’t cut it.

 1 Gevers, D., Knight, R., Petrosino, JF., et al. The Human Microbiome Project: A Community Resource for the Healthy Human Microbiome; PLOS Biology: 10(8) (2012). doi: 1371/journal.pbio.1001377

 2 Russotto, V., Cortegiani, A., Raineri, S. M. et al.Bacterial contamination of inanimate surfaces and equipment in the intensive care unit. j intensive care 3, 54 (2015). https://doi.org/10.1186/s40560-015-0120-5

-3 Australian Guidelines for the Prevention and Control of Infection (May 2019); Accessed 1 October 2019 from https://nhmrc.govcms.gov.au/about-us/publications/australian-guidelines-prevention-and-control-infection-healthcare-2019#block-views-block-file-attachments-content-block-1
+3 Australian Guidelines for the Prevention and Control of Infection in Healthcare (May 2019); Accessed 1 October 2019 from https://nhmrc.govcms.gov.au/about-us/publications/australian-guidelines-prevention-and-control-infection-healthcare-2019#block-views-block-file-attachments-content-block-1

-4 Mitchell BG, Shaban RZ, MacBeth D, et al .The burden of healthcare-associated infection in Australian hospitals: a systematic review of the literature.
+4 Mitchell, B. G., Shaban, R. Z., MacBeth, D., et al .The burden of healthcare-associated infection in Australian hospitals: a systematic review of the literature.
 Infection, Disease & Health ;22:117–28 (2017) doi:10.1016/j.idh.2017.07.001

 5 The Australian Charter for Healthcare Rights (July 2019); Accessed 1 October 2019 from https://www.safetyandquality.gov.au/publications-and-resources/resource-library/australian-charter-healthcare-rights-second-edition-a4-accessible